-This morning I had the great opportunity to interview Louise Dearman who finished playing Elphaba on Saturday in the hit West End Musical Wicked.
+This morning I had the great opportunity to interview Louise Dearman who finished playing Elphaba on Saturday in the hit West End musical Wicked.
 Louise’s third album ‘It’s Time’ goes on sale on 2nd December so will be just in time for Christmas if you have a Musical Theatre lover in your family.
 Louise has just announced her first UK tour “It’s Time” where she will be performing her collection of classical music and showtime favourites.

-MM ~ When did you know that you wanted to pursue a career in musical theatre?
+When did you know that you wanted to pursue a career in musical theatre?

-MM ~ My husband and I are big fans of musical theatre, it holds a special place in our hearts.
+My husband and I are big fans of musical theatre, it holds a special place in our hearts.
 You have famously been the only person to play both lead roles in Wicked and that is the one show I still want to see but Hubby isn’t so sure on, how do I convince him he will love it?

-LD ~ I have heard so many stories and feedback from people who have seen Wicked and I have never heard of anyone who has been to the show and not been wowed by it.
+Louise Dearman ~ I have heard so many stories and feedback from people who have seen Wicked and I have never heard of anyone who has been to the show and not been wowed by it.
 There is something for everyone, it’s funny and will have you laughing out loud, it has emotion and will have you in tears.
 It is performed in an enormous theatre and there is absolutely no expense spared on anything; the set, the costumes and makeup it’s all just amazing.

 If someone was looking to see a Musical Theatre Show for the first time ever, which show would you recommend as a starting point?

-Well of course I’m going to say Wicked.
+Well, of course, I’m going to say Wicked.
 You don’t need to know anything about the Wizard of Oz to see the show and understand it.
 It obviously has a few references to the Wizard of Oz but it will still make perfect sense.
 It has just an incredible wow factor it will definitely spark a passion for musical theatre.

-MM ~ What do you feel has been your defining moment in your career to date?
+What do you feel has been your defining moment in your career to date?

-LD ~ I have a couple of defining moments.
-For years and years I toured the UK theatres desperate to get a lead role in the West End and then landed the role of Glinda in Wicked which was very special in itself but then two and half years later to be offered the role of Elphaba was amazing because I knew that no-one else in the world had ever played both leading roles, I was completely blown away.
+Louise Dearman ~ I have a couple of defining moments.
+For years and years, I toured the UK theatres desperate to get a lead role in the West End and then landed the role of Glinda in Wicked which was very special in itself but then two and half years later to be offered the role of Elphaba was amazing because I knew that no-one else in the world had ever played both leading roles, I was completely blown away.
 I felt the pressure of course but I was also so proud.

 My other defining moment would be singing at the Royal Albert Hall on one of Michael Ball’s UK tours.
 It was so amazing and I really hope that one day I will be able to sing there as part of my own tour.

-MM ~ Do you have any embarrassing moments from past shows you dare to share?
+Do you have any embarrassing moments from past shows you dare to share?

-LD ~ During one of the rehearsals for Guys and Dolls ensembles I was playing one of the Hot Box girls doing a striptease to Bushel and a Peck in gingham dresses with hot pants and a tie top underneath.
-Naturally we were all very nervous about doing the striptease anyway but when I went to whip the dress off I grabbed the top at same time and was left in bra.
+Louise Dearman ~ During one of the rehearsals for Guys and Dolls ensembles I was playing one of the Hot Box girls doing a striptease to Bushel and a Peck in gingham dresses with hot pants and a tie top underneath.
+Naturally, we were all very nervous about doing the striptease anyway but when I went to whip the dress off I grabbed the top at the same time and was left in bra.
 I was absolutely mortified as there were all the guys on stage and Directors and everyone watching as I quickly tried to right myself.
 I was just so grateful that it happened in rehearsals and not in the main show.
 We soon got to grips with doing the striptease just right and it never happened again.